This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-- Olive oil: I love cooking with this delicious oil.
-But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.
+- Olive oil: I use extra virgin olive oil.
+If you prefer an oil with a higher smoke point, use avocado oil instead.

-- Stew meat: You can buy it already cubed, or you can buy a chuck roast and cut it into one-inch pieces.
+- Stew meat: You can buy it already cubed or buy a chuck roast and cut it into one-inch pieces.

 - Chopped onions: I typically use yellow onions, but white onions will work too.